TERMS AND CONDITIONS

 Participants: any persons who attend or participate in the Event(s) or are otherwise recipients of the Services.

-Processing and process: have the meaning set out in section 1(1) of the Data Protection Act 1998.
+Processing and process: have the meaning given in the Data Protection Legislation .

 Right Angle Materials: all documents, information, items, equipment, tools, systems and materials in any form (whether owned by Right Angle or a third party), which are used by Right Angle, its officers, employees, agents, subcontractors or consultants directly or indirectly in connection with the supply of the Services.